 To address the clumpy and porous structure generated by the LDI, we have examined state-of-the-art, two-dimensional (2D) radiation hydrodynamics simulations, as described in Dessart & Owocki (2003).
-Multiple snapshots from the simulations described in that paper were mapped onto a three dimensional grid, in order to provide a realistic distribution of cold wind material.
+Co-authors - especially Stan: Luc states quite clearly that the simulation output he used to do this is from the 2003 paper.
+Obviously, using instead one or more of the simulations from the 2005 paper would require making some decisions about which ones to use; about which treatment of the azimuthal radiation field is the most reasonable/realistic.
+What do you think? - by the way, if coauthors are interested in reading Luc's description of these simulated profiles, you can find a copy of his email describing them in my web-directory where this manuscript draft resides.
+It is named luc_23may06.txt.
+A snapshot from the simulations described in that paper was mapped onto a three dimensional grid, in order to provide a realistic distribution of cold wind material.
 The X-ray emitting plasmas was assumed to be smoothly distributed above some minimum radius and to have an emissivity proportional to the ambient density squared.
 This scenario closely mirrors the assumptions in the Owocki & Cohen (2001) model, with q = 0.
 Note that the 2D simulations are isothermal, so X-ray emission cannot be directly computed from them in a straightforward way.
 And in any case, the method we adopt here allows for a clearer comparison to the line profiles expected from a corresponding smooth wind.